-The US is slowly getting back to a semblance of normal, following the global Coronavirus pandemic that shut down many businesses and facilities.
+The US is slowly getting back to normal, following the global Coronavirus pandemic that shut down many businesses and facilities.

 As many public spaces start to reopen, they are seeking support.
 It’s not just local businesses that need your help; facilities such as hospitals, hospices, care homes, and schools also need assistance.

-The Alliance of Therapy Dogs offers support for these facilities by certifying, training, and supporting therapy dogs that can cheer up residents and help to improve their mental wellbeing.
+The Alliance of Therapy Dogs offers support for these facilities by certifying, training, and supporting therapy dogs that can cheer up residents and improve their mental well-being.

 These services are in demand now more than ever, and with good reason.
 Read on, and we’ll discuss why therapy dogs are so crucial right now and how you can help.

 Many Facilities Have Limited Visitors But Still Allow Therapy Dogs

 For their residents’ safety, many facilities have limited the number of visitors that can enter, which means that many hospital patients, care home residents, and others are lonely and missing their loves ones.

 As therapy dogs from the Alliance of Therapy Dogs are essential and follow the CDC’s guidelines, our dogs and their handlers are allowed into many facilities where visitors are not.

 Therefore, therapy dogs can make vulnerable people living in these facilities feel less lonely and frightened.
-Therapy dogs offer comfort and cheer, and can also help to improve the mental wellbeing of residents, and as such, they’re a vital service during these trying times.
+Therapy dogs offer comfort and cheer and can also help improve the mental well-being of residents, and as such, they’re a vital service during these trying times.